Organ music of Johann Sebastian Bach

 Organists

 Jonathan Truong, CAGO, began his music studies with piano at the age of six, thanks to the encouragement of his parents.
-Truong is professionally certified as a Colleague of the American Guild of Organists.
-He has enjoyed numerous musical pursuits.
-Truong served as accompanist and bass singer with the Tehachapi Symphonic Chorus, and performed as a cellist in the Antelope Valley Symphony Orchestra and the Tehachapi Symphony Orchestra.
+Jonathan is professionally certified as a Colleague of the American Guild of Organists (CAGO).
+He served as accompanist and bass singer with the Tehachapi Symphonic Chorus; he has performed as a cellist in the Antelope Valley Symphony Orchestra and Tehachapi Symphony Orchestra in California.

 Street Team Assets